larrynissen/www-chapter-san-jacinto-college/tab_[Past Events].md

 <h1>2020</h1>
 <h2>OWASP San Jacinto College August Meeting</h2>

-When: CANCELLED
+<b>When:</b> CANCELLED

-Where: San Jacinto College South Campus
+<b>Where:</b> San Jacinto College South Campus

-Description: This months meeting has been cancelled.
+<b>Description:</b> This months meeting has been cancelled.
 We will continue to monitor the situation concerning the SARS-CoV-2 virus and will schedule our next meeting when the school and group feel it is safe to do so.

 <h2>OWASP San Jacinto College May Meeting</h2>